Page Contents:

 Be sure you inspect and replace cords as appropriate.
 Even with moderate use in a hunting system, it’s a good idea to replace your friction hitches every season, and inspect them regularly.

-8mm cords
+8mm Ocean

 Teufelberger Ocean 8mm cord is very bendable and has a course sheath which grips well:

-Sterling Flex 8mm Cord:
+8mm Sterling Flex

 7mm Sterling Cord is also available on Amazon:

-6.5 mm Bluewater Dynamic Cord This is nylon cord which is dynamic (stretches) and has an MBS of 9.3 kN (2100 lb)
+This is nylon cord which is dynamic (stretches) and has an MBS of 9.3 kN (2100 lb)

 Bluewater Nylon Cord (from Amazon) This has a 6.1 kN (1371 lb) strength, bends well and easy to work with.
 This cord had good performance in testing, but had surprisingly even more ‘memory’ than the Teufelberger.
 Although JRB tested it in single rope applications, the strength profile is questionable, but adequate for DSRT.